-- 1. Have met the requirements for Stage I. - 2.
-Have a 2.70 career GPA (Transfer + Barton GPA combined) at the time of admission to the program. - 3.
+- 1. Have met the requirements for Stage I. - Have a 2.70 career GPA (Transfer + Barton GPA combined) at the time of admission to the program. - 3.
 Have the recommendation of his or her advisor. - 4.
-Have passed Praxis Core Academic Skills for Educators (Core) tests (Reading, Writing, and Math) or provided documentation of exemption.\ - 5.
+Have passed Praxis Core Academic Skills for Educators (Core) tests (Reading, Writing, and Math) or provided documentation of exemption. - 5.
 All candidates are required to have passed all licensure tests.
-The following tests are included: the General Curriculum Multi-Subjects Subtest, the General Curriculum Mathematics Subtest, and the Reading Foundations test of the Pearson Licensure tests required for candidates seeking licensure in Elementary Education and Special Education: General Curriculum; the Praxis licensure tests required for Special Education: General Curriculum, Special Education: Adapted Curriculum, Middle School Education, Secondary Education, Health and Physical Education, and Spanish Education. - EDU 400 Teaching Skills Laboratory - EDU 410 Methods and Materials for Infants and Toddlers - EDU 411 Methods and Materials for Preschoolers and Kindergartners - EDU 412 Methods and Materials for Children with Special Needs - EDU 428 Social Studies Methods K-6 - EDU 429 Science Methods K-8 - EDU 430 Teaching Language to the Deaf and Hard of Hearing - EDU 435 Mathematics Methods in Grades 4-8 - EDU 448 Middle and Secondary School Methods - EDU 451 Classroom Management - EDU 464 Differentiated Instruction in the 21st Century - SST 459 Instructional Design and Strategies in the Social Sciences - ART 459 Instructional Design and Strategies in Art - HPE 410 Differentiated Instruction in Physical Education - ENG 459 Instructional Design and Strategies in English - SPA 459 Instructional Design and Strategies in Spanish
+The following tests are included: the General Curriculum Multi-Subjects Subtest, the General Curriculum Mathematics Subtest, and the Reading Foundations test of the Pearson Licensure tests required for candidates seeking licensure in Elementary Education and Special Education: General Curriculum; the Praxis licensure tests required for Special Education: General Curriculum, Special Education: Adapted Curriculum, Middle School Education and Secondary Education. - EDU 400 Teaching Skills Laboratory - EDU 410 Methods and Materials for Infants and Toddlers - EDU 411 Methods and Materials for Preschoolers and Kindergartners - EDU 412 Methods and Materials for Children with Special Needs - EDU 428 Social Studies Methods K-6 - EDU 429 Science Methods K-8 - EDU 430 Teaching Language to the Deaf and Hard of Hearing - EDU 435 Mathematics Methods in Grades 4-8 - EDU 448 Middle and Secondary School Methods - EDU 451 Classroom Management - EDU 464 Differentiated Instruction in the 21st Century - SST 459 Instructional Design and Strategies in the Social Sciences - ENG 459 Instructional Design and Strategies in English - SPA 459 Instructional Design and Strategies in Spanish